deanbrowne/ember-ui/README.md

 Ember.UI is loosely modeled after [iOS's UIKit](http://developer.apple.com/library/ios/#documentation/uikit/reference/UIKit_Framework/Introduction/Introduction.html).
 It works on iOS and Android just as well as it does on desktop.

+## Platform Support

+Designed to work on modern browsers, touch devcies, and IE 9+.  _IE 8 is not supported._

+Active testing happens on iOS, Android (2.3 and 4), and Chrome.

 ## Setup